 Unless otherwise indicated, take all measurements without rearranging the wood or removing it from the package.
 However, if the layers of wood are crosshatched or not ranked in discrete sections in the package, remove the wood from the package, re-stack, and measure according to the procedures described in this section.
 For boxed firewood, it is the volume of the wood in the box that is determined not the volume of the box.
-Note: The implementation date for this is effective July 2017.
+These requirements and procedures have now been implemented.

-7. Aerosols and Similar Pressurized Containers
+9. Aerosols and Similar Pressurized Containers